nvdv/vprof/README.md

 `vprof` will open new tab in default web browser and then wait for stats.

-To profile a function you can do:
+To profile a function run

 ```python
 from vprof import profiler